 - Chicken: You need 10 ounces of cooked chicken for this quick stir-fry.
 You can use leftover chicken, rotisserie or packaged pre-cooked chicken!
-If you aren’t a fan of chicken, you can substitute any of the following (just make sure you pre-cook them): beef, pork, tofu, shrimp or even salmon!
+If you aren’t a fan of chicken, you can substitute any of the following (just make sure you pre-cook them): ground meats (beef, pork, turkey, or chicken), tofu, shrimp or even salmon!

 - Noodles: You can use any noodle you love in this recipe.
 I typically use wide rice noodles; however, soda or udon noodles are great too!

 - Oil: I recommend using an oil with a neutral flavor and high smoke point for stir-frying.
 Vegetable and canola oil are great options.
 Peanut oil also works well; however, it has a slightly nutty flavor.